Fabulous Secrets for Tender and Juicy Steak

 Barbecuing Your Steak

-If you like the taste of barbecued steak, Kraft Regular barbecue sauce is a popular favorite--or, if you want to make your own barbecue sauce, see my recipe for barbecue sauce below.
-This is a great recipe that can be used for chicken, turkey, beef and pork.
+If you like the taste of barbecued steak, Kraft Regular barbecue sauce is a popular favorite--or, if you want to make your own barbecue sauce, see my recipe for Best Barbecue Sauce.
+This is a good all-round recipe that can be used for chicken, turkey, beef and pork.
 It's fail-proof and makes up quickly.

 Choosing the right type of meat, marinating it and adding barbecue sauce is a formula for delicious, tender and juicy steak.
 Enjoy!